maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ###### Involved categories of personal data:

-Each time you log in to the Me App, a request is sent to an external server of the Me GbR in which the following personal data points are contained:
+Each time you log in to the Me App, a request is sent to an external server of the Clarity UG in which the following personal data points are contained: